Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA)

 Here is what you need to know.

 The stock market makes history.
-On Monday, the S&P 500 extended its streak without a 3% drawdown to 242 days, breaking the previous record set in 1996, according to LPL Financial's Ryan Detrick.
+On Monday the S&P 500 extended its streak without a 3% drawdown to 242 days, breaking the record set in 1996, according to LPL Financial's Ryan Detrick.

 Xi Jinping is officially China's most powerful leader since Mao.
 President Xi Jinping's name was inscribed in China's constitution, the first time a living leader's name has been added since Mao Zedong's rule from 1935 until his death in 1976.